How the Fear of Failure Can Bring You to New Heights -- According to Your Brain

 Get to know your neurons.

 Our brains contain 1 billion neurons that ignite each of our five senses.
 Neurons learn from the past to create the present.
-Someone with entrepreneurial tendencies, you will have tried something new several times in your life.
+As someone with entrepreneurial tendencies, you will have tried something new several times in your life.
 Sometimes, those new things work out well and sometimes they do not.
-In either case, the experience leaves a footprint of positive, negative or indifference that get transmitted and translated as fact by your neurons.
-Every time you enter a similar experience, your neurons send signal to your brain of what to feel based on previous experiences and mounting, resulting perceptions.
+In either case, the experience leaves a footprint of positive, negative or indifference that gets transmitted and translated as fact by your neurons.
+Every time you enter a similar experience, your neurons send signals to your brain of what to feel based on previous experiences and mounting, resulting perceptions.

 As you enter into a potentially anxiety-inducing experience, learn to preemptively orchestrate a new conversation in your head.
 You are not the victim of your neurons.
 You can control what your neurons signal to your brain.
 Be willing to question your fears as well as your sources of inspiration.
 Neurons create habits.
 Your job is to test your repetitive reactions, get rid of habitual feelings that no longer serve you and replace them with ones that do.